nisrulz/adb-keep-screen-on/Readme.md

 ## ✨ Features

-- Supports multiple connected devices simultaneously.
+- Supports multiple connected devices simultaneously (Physical and Emulators both).
 - Checks and stores the original stay awake setting for each device before starting, restores it on exit.
 - Wakes up the screen when enabling the stay awake debug setting.
 - Monitors ADB connection and toggles settings automatically.